Communote/communote.github.io/doc/user_functions_write_notes.md

 title: 2.1 Write Notes
 tags: [functions]
 keywords: functions, editor, notes, move, like, attachments, mentions
-last_updated: March 10, 2016
+last_updated: December 11, 2018
 ---

 Using Communote you can quickly and easily write notes, messages or protocols.
 You are thereby not - unlike other microblogging services - limited to a number of letters.
-You can add easy formats to your note and attach any kind of data to it.
+You can apply formatting to the content and attach any kind of data to it.
 Pictures with the formats JPG, PNG or GIF will automatically be transformed into a preview within the note.
-It is possible to attach a video-link from YouTube or Vimeo, witch will be embed into Communote.
+When inserting a link to a YouTube, Vimeo or Microsoft Stream video, the video will be embed into the note.
 You can also notify your colleagues using @mentions.

 ## 2.1.1 The Editor